rabbitmq/rabbitmq-website/docs/management/index.md

     :::

     :::tip
-    If you used to configure `auth_oauth2.metadata_url` because your provider did not use the standard path OpenId Discovery endpoint's path, since RabbitMQ 4.1 you should instead configure the correct path and/or include any additional parameters as it is explained [here](./oauth2#discovery-endpoint-params).
+    If you used to configure `management.oauth_metadata_url` because your provider did not use the standard OpenId Discovery endpoint's path, since RabbitMQ 4.1 you should instead configure the correct path as it is explained [here](./oauth2#discovery-endpoint-params).
     :::

 2. RabbitMQ displays a button with the label "Click here to login".
 When the user clicks on the button, the management UI initiates the OAuth 2.0 Authorization Code Flow, which redirects the user to the identity provider to authenticate and get a token.